adamforbes92/OpenHaldex-C6/README.md

 Flashing LED if there is an issue with writing CAN messages.

 ### Shout Outs
 Massive thanks to Arwid Vasilev for re-designing the PCB!
+Now on V1.02!
+Massive thanks to LVT Technologies for adding in OTA updates - it's been something I've wanted to do for ages and this guy cracks it without question!
+This'll make updating so much easier!
+Cheers dude!

 ## Disclaimer
 It should be noted that this will modify Haldex operation and therefore can only be operated off-road and on a closed course.